fhir-crucible/testscript-generator/README.md

 # TestScript Generator

 The TestScript Generator is an open source, command-line tool for generating [Fast Healthcare Interoperability Resources (FHIR)](http://hl7.org/fhir/) TestScript resources.
-It requires a FHIR Implentation Guide (IG) to direct how it creates TestScripts.
+It requires a FHIR Implementation Guide (IG) to direct how it creates TestScripts.

 ## Running the Generator